jpmiguel/react-hub-1/README.md

 ## Release

-Every PR merged to the main branch will create a new tag and draft release

-publishing the new release on Github will also publish th new package version to NPM
+Use the Manual release workflow to trigger a release.
+The package version and changelog will automatically be generated based on [conventinal commits](https://www.conventionalcommits.org/en/v1.0.0/).